windingwind/zotero-types/README.md

 This type definition only contains frequently used typings and is not complete.
 Please check the source code of Zotero here: [https://github.com/zotero/zotero](https://github.com/zotero/zotero).

-Planning yo merge to https://github.com/DefinitelyTyped/DefinitelyTyped/
+Planning to merge to https://github.com/DefinitelyTyped/DefinitelyTyped/

-To release this to npm package, use `npm run release`.
+To release this to the npm package, use `npm run release`.

 ## Disclaimer